experiment-games/experiment-source/docs/classes/EffectData/GetEntityIndex.md

 ---

 <div class="lua__search__keywords">
-EffectData:GetEntityIndex &#x2013; Get the entity index.
+EffectData:GetEntityIndex &#x2013; Get the entity index of the entity the effect is assigned to.
 </div>